- Flatbed Truck Shipping

 - Distance

-On average, flatbed truck shipping rates will range from $3.00 per mile to just over $4.00 per mile depending on the location of pickup and distance to delivery, the size of the load and even the season.
-Shipments throughout the Midwest are the highest while east and west coast shipments, will cost less.
+On average, flatbed truck shipping rates will range from $3.00 per mile to just over $4.00 per mile, depending on the location of pickup and distance to delivery, the size of the load, and even the season.
+Relocating throughout the Midwest is the highest, while shipments from the east and west coasts will cost less.

 Load weight